 It is not clear what DDoS protection the BBC has in place, but a news corporation of that magnitude should consider (or have!) some pretty hefty protection to ensure the continued reliability of their services.
 After all, they are an organisation with a massive audience and they have a reputation at stake.

-However, the DDoS attack they were hit with was very large – according to some reports it was over 500Gbps – and perhaps it highlights that, regardless of scale and capability of the target or the scale of their mitigation partner, that mitigation systems need regular testing to understand their limitations.
+However, the DDoS attack they were hit with was very large – according to some reports it was over 500Gbps – and perhaps it highlights that, regardless of scale and capability of the target or the scale of their DDoS attack mitigation partner, that mitigation systems need regular testing to understand their limitations.
 All DDoS protection is *mitigation* not *immunity* – it reduces the attack – it does not stop it.
 Like all flood defences it is prone to being over-topped.

-The case for DDoS testing
+The case for IT security testing

-Testing of DDoS mitigation allows organisations to be informed about how likely that is to happen, and allow them to budget for protection and testing as appropriate for the possible risk to business and reputation.
+IT security testing allows organisations to be informed about how likely that is to happen, and allow them to budget for protection and testing as appropriate for the possible risk to business and reputation.
 Are we sure what the news is reporting is a failure of DDoS mitigation?
 Or simply the result of an informed investment in proportional mitigation?

 So let’s not be too unkind as we watch the headlines flickering past as corporation after corporation fall victim to DDoS attacks.
 It’s important to realise that they have suffered financial and reputation loss.
 Indeed, it’s not wise for anyone to make any assumptions when it comes to their own finances and reputation, especially as you watch others stumble and struggle.